Bone Broth Recipe

 OUR EXPERIENCE

 We had our broth for one week.
 We weren’t expecting magic, as most say you need to consume broth daily for up to two months to see any results.
-What we did find were lots of uses for the broth, from a tasty way to boil rice to a one-step flavoring for mashed cauliflower.
+What we did find were lots of uses for the broth, ranging from a tasty way to boil rice to a one-step flavoring for mashed cauliflower.
 The simplest way to enjoy our magic was with some poached chicken tossed in, as pictured here:

-During the first 24-hours, the aroma that filled the home was drool inducing.
-Not sure if it was the fear of “broth smell” invading our closets that turned us off on the second day, but, it just wasn’t as heavenly.
+During the first 24 hours, the aroma that filled the home was drool-inducing.
+Not sure if it was the fear of “broth smell” invading our closets that turned us off on the second day, but it just wasn’t as heavenly.

 So, there you have it; magic in a cup!
 We hope you try some haute broth today!
-Here are some pictures of our bone to broth process.
+Here are some pictures of our bone-to-broth process.
 They admittedly are pretty gross.
 But the end product was tasty.

 Bones ready for simmering!